Defence procurement strategy

 - Adopting a new regime to ensure streamlined and coordinated decision-making for defence and major Canadian Coast Guard procurements;

-- Establishing a Defence procurement Secretariat within Public Works and Government Services Canada (PWGSC); and
+- Establishing a Defence procurement Secretariat within Public Services and Procurement Canada (PSPC);

 - Reviewing the current National Defence delegated authority to purchase goods with a view to increasing the level from the current $25,000 to achieve more efficient procurement practices.